awech/ipensive/docs/index.md

 1. **processing parameters** `PARAMS`
     - processing parameters: controlling data processing details (filters, window length, etc.)
     - plotting parameters: slight control on how a few things appear (mostly this allows for differentiating between acoustic and hydroacoustic velocities)
-    >NOTE: these are defaults for all arrays, but each individual array can have its own unique parameters to selectively override the default<br>
+    >NOTE: these are defaults for all arrays, but each individual array can have its own unique parameters to selectively override the default.<br><br>
     `&defaults` after an entry defines reusable key-value pairs for the ensuing configuration block which can then be merged with later configuration blocks by calling `<<: *defaults` and subsequently modified.
 See line 1 and line 41 in [`arrays_config.yml`](../config/arrays_config.yml).
     3. **network parameters** `NETWORKS`
     - network and array structure for the web output